chrthomsen/pygrametl/docs/examples/dimensions.rst

 been added to :class:`.SlowlyChangingDimension` compared to :class:`.Dimension`.
 However, only the additional parameter :attr:`.versionatt` is required when creating a :class:`.SlowlyChangingDimension`.
 This parameter indicates which of the dimensions attribute stores the row's version number.
-Like in :class:`.TypeOneSlowlyChangingDimension` the method :meth:`scdensure` takes the slowly changing aspect of the dimension into account.
+The method :meth:`.SlowlyChangingDimension.scdensure` updates the table while taking the slowly changing aspect of the dimension into account.
 If the row is already available then the primary key is returned, if the row is not available then it is inserted into the dimension, and if an attributes have changed a new version is created.
-The method :meth:`lookup` is also changed slightly as it returns the latest version of a row.
+The method :meth:`.SlowlyChangingDimension.lookup` is also changed slightly as it returns the latest version of a row.
 To improve the performance of lookups for a slowly changing dimension, caching is used, which assumes that the database does not modify any values in the inserted rows; an assumption that the use of default values can break.

 .. code-block:: python